Advice - General / Negotiating fees

 Negotiating for extra uses

 Negotiating extra fees for any extra uses the client wants to make of your work should always be part of this process.
-Apart from anything else, this provides an opportunity to reopen the question of the total fee, even after a blanket refusal to pay more for First British Serial rights.
+Apart from anything else, this provides an opportunity to reopen the question of the total fee, even after a blanket refusal to pay more for First British Serial rights and even though it is increasingly common that the fee for use in a magazine (for example) includes that magazine's online archive.
 Remember, it is usually down to the freelance to do the thinking for the editor: "OK, what do you need?
-The weekly edition - and use on the web for a year - how about 30% extra?"
+The weekly edition - and use on the web for a year - how about 30% extra?
+Do you have editions in other countries?"
 Editors are trying to think about the content and want not to think about copyright at the same time, so you do it.

 The Creators' Copyright Coalition Commission/Confirmation of Sale form (available from the Freelance Office and www.londonfreelance.org/forms) lists a range of rights you might license to a client.
 Ticking the appropriate boxes on the form will make it clear to you and your client just what you have agreed.

 This guide suggests minimum rates for a range of skills used throughout the media industry.
 Examples of rates actually paid are reported in the "Rate for the Job" section of the Freelance and on this London Freelance Branch website at www.londonfreelance.org.uk/rates.
-But beware - some rates there are lower than the NUJ considers acceptable - pay attention to the "XXX" tags.
+But beware - some rates reported there are lower than the NUJ or members consider acceptable - pay attention to the "XXX" tags.
 Some, too, were achieved by a "name" and/or an able negotiator.

 Union freelance agreements